HJCD-IK: GPU-Accelerated Inverse Kinematics through Batched Hybrid Jacobian Coordinate Descent: Background

 \subsection{Cyclic Coordinate Descent (CCD)}

-The CCD algorithm, as typically employed, is an iterative heuristic search technique designed for solving the position-only IK problem~\cite{wang1991combined}, that is, solving for the joint angles $\boldsymbol{\theta}$ that produce the desired $x,y,z$ position of the end effector.
+The CCD algorithm (\cref{alg:ccd}), is an iterative heuristic search technique designed for solving the position-only IK problem~\cite{wang1991combined}, that is, solving for the joint angles $\boldsymbol{\theta}$ that produce the desired $x,y,z$ position of the end effector.

 In CCD, joints are numbered $i = 1 \text{ to } n$ starting at the base.
-As shown in \cref{fig:ccd}, at each step of the algorithm a joint, $j$ is selected from $j = n \text{ to } 1$ (aka from the tip to the root of the kinematic tree).
-Using joint $j$'s rotational axis, $\vec{r}_j(\boldsymbol{\theta})$, which we refer to as $\vec{r}_j$ in the following to simplify notation, the desired rotation angle update, $\Delta \theta_j$, is computed by projecting the vectors between the position of the current rotational axis and both the target and end-effector positions onto the plane of the rotational axis $\vec{r}_j$:
+As shown in \cref{fig:ccd}, at each step of the algorithm a joint, $j$ is selected from $j = n \text{ to } 1$ (from the tip to the root of the kinematic tree).
+Using joint $j$'s rotational axis, $\vec{r}_j(\boldsymbol{\theta})$, referred to as $\vec{r}_j$ in the following, the desired rotation angle update, $\Delta \theta_j$, is computed by projecting the vectors between the position of the current rotational axis and both the target and end-effector positions onto rotational axis plane:

 These projected vectors can then be used to compute $\Delta \theta_j$: